-Lane Closure Operation with Lane Weave(Figure TTC-19.1)
+Lane Closure Operation with Lane Weave (Figure TTC-19.2)

-Lane Closure Operation with Temporary Traffic Barrier 1 (Figure TTC-20.1)
+Typical Traffic Control Lane Closure Operation with Temporary Traffic Barrier1 (Figure TTC-20.2) NOTES

-- 1. Sign spacing should be 1300'-1500' for Limited Access highways.
-For all other roadways, the sign spacing should be 500'-800' where the posted speed limit is greater than 45 mph, and 350'-500' where the posted speed limit is 45 mph or less. - 2.
+- 1. See Table 6H-5, page 6H-6, for recommended spacing of advance warning signs. - 2.
 SHOULDER CLOSED (W21-5a) signs should be used on Limited-Access Highways where there is no opportunity for disabled vehicles to pull off the roadway (see Figure TTC-6). - 3.
-If drivers cannot see a pull-off area beyond the closed shoulder, information regarding the length of the shoulder closure should be provided in feet or miles, as appropriate. - 4.
+When closing a lane, a PCMS should be used in advance of the first warning sign if all of the left side signs cannot be installed.2 - 4.
+If drivers cannot see a pull-off area beyond the closed shoulder, information regarding the length of the shoulder closure should be provided in feet or miles, as appropriate. - 5.
 An emergency pull-off area should be provided per Section 6G.18 and Temporary Traffic Control Figure TTC-8.

-- 5. On divided highways having a median wider than 8', right and left sign assemblies shall be required. - 6.
+- 6. On divided highways having a median wider than 8', right and left sign assemblies shall be required. - 7.
 Group 2 channelizing device spacing shall be at the following: